-Long-sightedness - Hyperopia
+Farsightedness - Hyperopia

-Improvement of long-sightedness, incl. regular eye checks
+Improvement of farsightedness, including regular eye examinations

 Examples of farsightedness - hyperopia